raapperez/flutter-http-client-performance-test/README.md

 ### [dio](https://pub.dev/packages/dio) Isolate (Flutter)

 A solution made just for this performance test.
-It opens an [isolate](https://pub.dev/packages/flutter_isolate) to perform each HTTP request with dio.
+It opens an [isolate](https://pub.dev/packages/flutter_isolate) to perform each HTTP request with **dio**.

 ### [dio](https://pub.dev/packages/dio) Isolate Service (Flutter)

 A solution made just for this performance test.
 It opens an [isolate](https://pub.dev/packages/flutter_isolate) service that is re-used for all HTTP requests.
-The requests are made using a single instance of dio.
+The requests are made using a single instance of **dio**.

 There is a message exchange with the isolate using [ReceivePort](https://api.dart.dev/stable/2.18.5/dart-isolate/ReceivePort-class.html).